 On the first Sunday of Advent we light one purple candle.
 On the second Sunday of Advent, two purple candles are lit.
 On the third Sunday of Advent, which is called “Gaudete Sunday”, we light the pink candle since “Gaudete” means “let us rejoice!”
 And then, on the fourth (and final) Sunday of Advent, all four candles are lit.
 The gradual lighting of the candles is a visible sign for us.
 We can see the light growing brighter the closer we get to birth of Christ, who IS the light of the world!

-We usually make our own Advent wreath by gathering greens from our yard, but the past couple years I have been purchasing wreaths.
+We use to make our own Advent wreath by gathering greens from our yard, but the past couple years I have been purchasing wreaths.
 This year I found a beautiful artificial wreath from Costco, for only a few dollars more than the real evergreen wreath, and decided to switch over since it sits in front of our fireplace and dries out so quickly.
 We will also be able to reuse it now! 🙂 I have four silver candle stands on which I place the candles.
 I use to purchase taper candles, but since we light them every night, we burn through them so fast… So, I switched to pillar candles which will last all of Advent, and have been working great!
 (Thankfully I was FINALLY able to find a pink candle, though not exactly the shade I was looking for… oh well!)

 After dinner, on the first Sunday of Advent, my husband leads us in prayer as he blesses our wreath before we light the first candle.
 We use the blessing found in a great little book called Handbook of Prayers.
 (I just LOVE this little prayerbook!)
 You can also find the blessing here.